 Many experts believe that Wolff-Parkinson-White syndrome may in some cases be inherited.
-If you have a first degree relative, which is a parent, brother, or sister, with this disorder and he or she has symptoms, talk with your doctor about your risk of developing this abnormal heart rhythm.
+If you have a first-degree relative, which is a parent, brother, or sister, with this disorder and he or she has symptoms, talk with your doctor about your risk for this abnormal heart rhythm.

 eMedicineHealth Medical Reference from Healthwise

 - Early Care for Your Premature Baby